Embodied cognition: Education

 Embodied cognition findings have been translated into an overhaul of educational and teaching practices in favor of embodied learning and teaching methods.
+In particular, such embodied practices feature prominently in science education.
 For example, Energy Theater is a method for teaching about energy dynamics based on the embodied interaction theory.
 In this method, participants each play the role of a unit of energy, and together, they enact the transformation and transfer of energy in specific scenarios.

-The Human Orrery is another embodied educational method in which students learn about the solar system through enactment.
+The Human Orrery is another embodied educational method in which students learn about the Solar System through enactment.
 In this method, the position of the planets is marked by disks, and the participants enact the role of the planets by moving on their orbits.

 In a survey from 2020, researchers analyzed several frameworks that bring embodied cognition theory into clever classroom practices for the teaching and learning of mathematics.
 The embodied design-based research program identifies and classifies at least two forms of embodied designs: perception and action-based designs.
 In perception-based designs, the target is a/b concepts such as likelihood, slope, and proportional equivalence in geometrical similitude.
 The first step in this design involves asking students to use their naïve worldview to judge a set of material presented to them by their teacher, which affirms their naïve worldview.
 Afterward, teachers provide students with appropriate media and attempt to guide them to build models by following the formal procedure.
 In action-based designs, learners are presented with sensorimotor problems.
 Abrahamson and colleagues developed the "Mathematical Imagery Trainer" platform to explore this design.
 In one particular version of this platform, designed to teach proportions to learners, they moved two cursors with both hands to turn a screen green.
 The screen would only turn green when the height of right and left hands from the base had a particular ratio.
 Once learners discovered the strategy to solve this problem, the grid and numerals are added to the screen to shift learners from a qualitative to a quantitative understanding of the concept at hand.

 Overall, embodied cognition has served as a new framework for exploring the learning process and developing new educational practices.
 The older educational methods are slowly being replaced or complemented by the new approaches inspired by embodied cognition theory.

+School

+Embodied cognition has increasingly informed educational practice, particularly in school settings.
+A 2025 scoping review by Faella, Digennaro and Iannaccone identified a range of embodied learning strategies applied in classrooms, demonstrating positive effects on student engagement, conceptual understanding, and learning outcomes.